jonidelv/generator-create-redux-app/README.md

 ## Routing

 The best option for routing is [React Router](https://reacttraining.com/react-router/) specifically its new version for the web [react-router-dom](https://reacttraining.com/react-router/web/guides/quick-start). <br>
-`src/routes/index.js` this is the starter point of the app, where all the routes are specified and render the app containers and components.
+`src/routes/index.js` is the starter point of the app, where all the routes are specified and render the containers and components.
 Specify here all your routes, redirects, transitions, etc.

 ## To do